 Despite being published years after the 13th amendment ended slavery in 1865, there was still prominent discrimination against African Americans at the time.
 Her novel was popular with readers, but after negative feedback from literary critics, it remained out of print until the Black Feminist Literary Movement of the late 20th century.

-Her continued activism turned to favour women’s suffrage, and in 1866 she gave a speech before the National Women’s Rights Convention.
+Her continued activism turned to favour women’s suffrage, and in 1866 she gave a speech at the National Women’s Rights Convention.
 She demanded equal rights for all, including Black women.
 This would go on to have repercussions throughout the suffrage movement, with her commitment to the cause helping her to found the American Woman Suffrage Association.

 She was an active member of many revolutionary organisations in the Black community for the rest of her life, working in the pursuit of equal rights.
 She died in Philadelphia at the age of 86, in 1911, nine years before women gained the right to vote.

-Harriet Jacobs was an African-American writer responsible for one of the most significant slave narratives ever written, Incidents in the Life of a Slave Girl.
+Harriet Jacobs was an African American writer responsible for one of the most significant slave narratives ever written, Incidents in the Life of a Slave Girl.

 Born into slavery in North Carolina, in 1813, Harriet Jacobs was orphaned while she was still a child.
 She was taught to read at an early age and formed a close bond with her maternal grandmother, who had been freed from slavery.